 At a March 14, 2009 rally in Chicago, Abudayyeh declared that Operation Cast Lead — a military campaign by which Israel had recently responded to a relentless barrage of rocket and mortar attacks by Hamas terrorists in Gaza — “wasn’t a war between Hamas and Israel,” but rather, was a war of “aggression” by Israel “against the Palestinian people.”
 In an article which he wrote around that same time, Abudayyeh defended “the Palestinian resistance to Israel’s offensive” as “a legitimate response to an illegal military occupation in the Gaza Strip and the West Bank.”
 He also praised the fighting prowess of “strong and unified” allies such as “Hamas, the Popular Front for the Liberation of Palestine, Islamic Jihad, the Democratic Front for the Liberation of Palestine, [and] [Fatah].”
 Asserting that “the Gaza War has established that Israel is not indomitable,” Abudayyeh lauded these groups for their success in repelling what he depicted as Israel’s ongoing effort to impose “apartheid and occupation on the Palestinian people.”

 At an Occupy Chicago protest in October 2011, Abudayyeh openly praised “the global Boycott, Divestment and Sanctions movement” against “the criminal pariah state” of Israel.
 Because of “the intifada in Palestine,” he said gleefully, the “Palestinian people” would ultimately “win their freedom and independence from Israel and from the United States.”

-For additional information about Hatem Abudayyeh, click here.
+For additional information on Hatem Abuddayeh, click here.